 Night views of Coron from Mt Tapyas

 If you aren’t in a rush to go down Mt.
 Tapyas, stick around until the lights on the sign and the cross come on.
-By that time the crowds will have thinned and the day’s last light will cast soft pastel colors of Coron.
-If you do stay until day being a little flashlight or your phone’s flashlight because the path is only intermittently lit.
+By that time, the crowds will have thinned, and the day’s last light will cast soft pastel colors of Coron.
+If you do stay until day bring a little flashlight or your phone’s flashlight because the path is only intermittently lit.

 On our last trek up Mt.
 Tayaps for sunset, the colors lingered in the sky nearly an hour past sunset.
 We were one of the few left up at the top with some of the best colors all to ourselves.